MayoNeurologyAI/NeuralNetworksNeuropsychology/README.md

 All code is located in the 'src' folder.

 ### MplLayer
-To understand and evalute the models, start with the 'architecture' folder.
-All networks are composed of 2 or more MplLayers.
+To understand and evalute the models, start with the `architecture` folder.
+All networks are composed of 2 or more `MplLayers`.
 MplLayers contain the code for defining weights and bias nodes, intializing, forward activation and backwards activation.

 ### MplNetwork
 The MplNetwork class is an abstract class that defines how the MplLayers in the network interact.
-The MplNetwork class is declared in the 'networks' folder.
-All networks, which define the layers and their interactions are also located in the 'networks' folder.
+The MplNetwork class is declared in the `networks` folder.
+All networks, which define the layers and their interactions are also located in the `networks` folder.

-The feed forward networks used in the paper's studies use the 'HiddenLayerNetwork' class, while the mirrored cascaded networks use the 'McnNetwork' class.
+The feed forward networks used in the paper's studies use the `HiddenLayerNetwork` class, while the mirrored cascaded networks use the `McnNetwork` class.

 ### Studies
-All code directly related to managing studies is in the 'study' folder.
-Single problem studies start with the 'singleProblemStudy' function (in the 'singleProblemStudy.ts' file) while multiple problem studies start with the 'multiProblemStudy' function (in the 'multiProblemStudy.ts file).
+All code directly related to managing studies is in the `study` folder.
+Single problem studies start with the `singleProblemStudy` function (in the `singleProblemStudy.ts` file) while multiple problem studies start with the `multiProblemStudy` function (in the `multiProblemStudy.ts` file).

-The specific study paramters used for each study are located in the 'defineStudies/np21' folder.
+The specific study parameters used for each study are located in the `defineStudies/np21` folder.

 ### Problem definitions
-All problems are defined in the 'trainingSets' folder.
+All problems are defined in the `trainingSets` folder.

 ### Svelte components
 The UI was built using the [svelte](https://svelte.dev) framework.
-The launching component is 'App.svelte' in the root directory.
-All other display components are in the 'components' folder.
+The launching component is `App.svelte` in the root directory.
+All other display components are in the `components` folder.